xluthi/pulse_counter_esp8266/README.md

 Digital input D1 is set to ground thanks to a pull down resistor R2.
 When the reed switch is closed, the input is raised to VCC and an interrupt is detected.
 The LED1 is flashing to provide a visual control when a pulse is detected.

+## MQTT ##
+Initially, the sketch was foreseen to Domoticz only.
+But MQTT has been added in order to use Grafana & InfluxDB as database and visualization tool, allowing greater flexibility in the aggregation and custom made dashboards.

 ## Compilation ##